fabrimafe/DSBtimecourse/README.md

 ....

 where y1 indicates the intact molecules, y2 the precise DSBs, y3 processed DSBs and y4 indels.
 Several replicates can be provided with a same time.
-Error-matrix files are four-entries tab separated matrices specifying the probability that a molecule (in row) is observed as such or as other types, e.g.
+Error-matrix files are four-entries tab separated matrices specifying the probability that a molecule (in row) is observed as such or as other types.
+For example:

 |from\observed as|intact           |precise DSB         |processed DSB       |indels             |
 |----------------|-----------------|--------------------|--------------------|-------------------|